coffiarts/FoundryVTT-lock-the-sheets/README.md

 ![](src/lock-the-sheets/artwork/lock-the-sheets-readme-combat.png)

-Let's see, what happens if players try to **manipulate their hitpoints:**
+Let's see what happens if players try to **manipulate their hitpoints:**

 ![](src/lock-the-sheets/artwork/lock-the-sheets-readme-blocked-action-1.png)

-But as we said that this is not about cheating prevention in the first place, let's see what happens if a player accidentally happens to **delete an inventory item:**
+But apart from cheating prevention, let's see what happens if a player **accidentally** happens to **delete an inventory item:**

 ![](src/lock-the-sheets/artwork/lock-the-sheets-readme-blocked-action-2.png)